intelagense/rwxrob/todo/README.md

 * Replace `jax` with `snippet`
 * Finish documenting KEG Spec
 * Change reference to KEGMARK to KEG Markdown
+* Research transcripts to log from videos
+* Correct semi-incorrect dual origin pushes from repos
+* Get all librepay off of repos

 ## Trivial-ish